flnt/Flower.jl/docs/src/documentation.md

 With the parameter ``num.prediction``, the following methods can be called:

-* 0: original pressure-velocity coupling in Flower, the pressure gradient is not in the prediction and the boundary conditions are not modified accordingly
+* "Flower": original pressure-velocity coupling in Flower, the pressure gradient is not in the prediction and the boundary conditions are not modified accordingly
-* 1: pressure gradient in prediction
+* "PmI": pressure gradient in prediction
-*
+* "PmII":

-"
+* "PmIII": TODO, the pressure gradient is not in the prediction "
 In the present work, the method referred to as projection method II (PmII) by [Brown et al. 2001](https://www.sciencedirect.com/science/article/pii/S0021999101967154), which ensures a second order discretization of the equations, is employed.
 The first step consists in updating an intermediate velocity field $\mathbf{u}^*$ using the momentum equation (referred to as prediction step), where the diffusive transport term is solved using a Crank--Nicolson scheme and the convective transport term using a second-order Adams--Bashforth integrator, "